aspen-ford/aspen-ford/README.md

-- 👋 Hi, I’m Aspen Ford and I'm an investigative journalist using data to enhance national projects.
+- 👋 Hi, I’m Aspen Ford and I'm an investigative journalist at InvestigateWest using data to enhance my projects.
-      - See
 - ⚡ I have experience in R, excel, OpenRefine.
 - 🌱 I’m currently learning data scraping.
 - 😄 Pronouns: she/her